keras-team/keras-io/examples/vision/md/randaugment.md

-Data augmentation is a very useful technique that helps to improve the translational invariance of convolutional neural networks (CNN).
+Data augmentation is a very useful technique that can help to improve the translational invariance of convolutional neural networks (CNN).
 RandAugment is a stochastic data augmentation routine for vision data and was proposed in [RandAugment: Practical automated data augmentation with a reduced search space](https://arxiv.org/abs/1909.13719).
 It is composed of strong augmentation transforms like color jitters, Gaussian blurs, saturations, etc. along with more traditional augmentation transforms such as random crops.

 RandAugment has two parameters: